MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 page1.NextPageUrl;
 ```

-You can still leverage the fluent API and get the benefits of auto-completion, compile-time validation and more by using the **WithUrl** method.
+You can still use the fluent API and get the benefits of autocompletion, compile-time validation and more by using the **WithUrl** method.

 ```CSharp
 var page1 = await client.Customers["Jane"].Orders.WithUrl(page1.NextPageUrl).GetAsync();